Common tasks with KQL for Microsoft Sentinel

 Because the output of every step serves as the input for the following step, the order of the steps can determine the query's results and affect its performance.
 It's crucial that you order the steps according to what you want to get out of the query.

-A good rule of thumb is to filter your data early, so you are only passing relevant data down the pipeline.
-This greatly increases performance and ensures that you aren't accidentally including irrelevant data in summarization steps.
+A good rule of thumb is to filter your data early, so you pass only relevant data down the pipeline.
+This approach greatly increases performance and ensures that you don't accidentally include irrelevant data in summarization steps.
 For more information, see Best practices for Kusto Query Language queries.

-Hopefully, you now have an appreciation for the overall structure of a query in Kusto Query Language.
-Now let's look at the actual query operators themselves, which are used to create a query.
+Hopefully, you now have appreciation for the overall structure of a query in Kusto Query Language.
+Now let's look at the actual query operators themselves, which you use to create a query.

 Getting, limiting, sorting, and filtering data

-For each of these operators, we examine its use in our previous SigninLogs example, and learn either a useful tip or a best practice.
+For each of these operators, examine its use in the previous SigninLogs example, and learn either a useful tip or a best practice.

 Getting data